+There will be a change to the breakdown and titles of the challenges from September 2023.
+Once the details have been confirmed, this section will be updated.
 The Skills Challenge Certificate consists of four components which are followed by all learners:

 - Individual Project 50%

 - Enterprise and Employability Challenge 20%

-- Global Citizenship Challenge 15%
+- ► Global Citizenship Challenge 15%

 - Community Challenge 15%

-The Supporting Qualifications include two mandatory GCSEs of English Language or Welsh Language together with Mathematics-Numeracy at grades A\- C. Learners require two A Levels grade A\- E, or equivalent Level 3 qualifications totalling at least 600 GLH.
+The Supporting Qualifications include two mandatory GCSEs of English Language or Welsh Language together with Mathematics-Numeracy at grades A- C. Learners require two A Levels grade A- E, or equivalent Level 3 qualifications totalling at least 600 GLH.

 There are no entry requirements for the Welsh Baccalaureate.
+It is a condition of returning to school that students participate in the S.C.C.

 The Welsh Baccalaureate aims to enable learners to develop and demonstrate an understanding of and proficiency in essential and employability skills.
-These are the skills that employers and nextstage educators value and which learners need for learning, work and life.
+These are the skills that employers and next-stage educators value and which learners need for learning, work and life.

-Level 3 Diploma -Financial Studies (LIBF)
+Level 3 Diploma -Financial Studies

-Qualification Level 3 Diploma

-Awarding Body LIBF

-QAN Ref.
-No. 600/8551/4
+Qualification Awarding Body QAN Ref.
+No.

+Level 3 Diploma LIBF 600/8551/4